 Circle Training Laraine and Paul Mickelson, Tuesday-Friday

 This training will focus on school mediation and conflict coaching for youth, as well as conflict resolution in schools and school based conflict resolution techniques.
 School Mediation provides a safe environment for students to work through sensitive issues in an open and honest way.
 In mediation, each person has a voice at the table, and participates in creating any agreement reached.
 Our goal is to empower youth through self-determination and responsibility.
 Mediation can help address conflicts between students.
 Conflict coaching helps students by giving them models of positive conflict resolution behaviors and provides discussion topics to enable youth to better understand conflict, understand themselves and each other in conflict, and be equipped with tools for constructively responding in conflict situations.
-This training is for trained mediators and restorative justice practitioners.

 Can school disciplinary practices actually create a pipeline to prison?
 Policymakers, educators, law enforcement and restorative justice professionals are questioning “pushout” policies as a form of response for maladaptive behavior and misconduct in schools.
 This session will offer an opportunity to discuss constructive actions that focus on keeping students in school with staff and offenders from two local prisons.

 Mindful Moments Erin DeWitt, every morning during social hour

 Explore Mindfulness, Meditation and Energy Medicine Practices that support navigating challenging situations and restoring calm with greater ease.